Noël Koumba Koussey

 Noël Koumba Koussey is a Beninois politician and diplomat.

-Biogrpahy
+Biography

 An opponent of the Kérékou regime, he participated in the struggles for multi-party democracy in Benin.
 In 1990 he was a member of the politburo of the Communist Party of Dahomey (from 1993, the Communist Party of Benin CPB).
 In the 1995 general election, he was elected as a representative of the CPB and served as a Deputy in the National Assembly from April 1995 to April 1999.

 He served as ambassador to Niger, with additional jurisdiction for Mali and Burkina Faso, until August 2020.